paloukari/iot-module-pump/README.md

-# SimulatedTemperatureSensor
+# Pump Module

-This is a modified simulated temperature sensor to test the ability to deploy a module to an IoTEdge Windows OS with the module compiled using the dotnet framework instead of dotnet core.
+This is a modified simulated pump module to test the ability to deploy a module to an IoTEdge Windows OS with the module compiled using the dotnet framework instead of dotnet core.

 - Console Application:  __SimulatedTemperatureSensor__
     - Target Framework: _.NET Framework 4.7.2_